Product Guide

 Tips for Font Pairing

-- Avoid pairing fonts that are too similar.
-If your heading and body fonts look nearly identical, the distinction between headings and body text is lost.
-Choose fonts with noticeably different characteristics.
+• Avoid pairing fonts that are too similar.
+If they look nearly identical, the heading/body distinction is lost.

 Side-by-side comparison of three different font pairings on the same page content